-IT IS THEREFORE ORDERED BY THE INDIANA UTILITY REGULATORY COMMISSION, that:
+IT IS THEREFORE ORDERED BY THE INDIANA UTILITY REGULATORY COMMISSION that:

 1. Joint Petitioners are authorized to consummate the acquisition of the Silver Creek System by Indiana American on the terms described in the Asset Purchase Agreement and in the evidence as discussed in this order.
+Within 30 days of completion of the acquisition, Indiana American shall file such notice.

-2. In accordance with our findings above, Indiana American is authorized to reflect the acquisition of the Silver Creek System on its books and records as of the closing date by making the accounting and journal entries described in Joint Petitioners' Exhibit No. 4, Attachment JD-1, as adjusted to actual incidental expenses and costs of the acquisition.
-Indiana American may record for ratemaking purposes as net original cost rate base of the assets being acquired an amount equal to \$45,000,000, plus actual incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as shown in Joint Petitioners' Exhibit No. 4, Attachment JD-1.
+2. In accordance with our findings above, Indiana American is authorized to reflect the acquisition of the Silver Creek System on its books and records as of the closing date by making the accounting and journal entries described in Attachment JD-1 to Joint Petitioners' Exhibit No. 4 as adjusted to actual incidental expenses and costs of the acquisition.
+Indiana American may record for ratemaking purposes as net original cost rate base of the assets being acquired an amount equal to \$45,000,000, plus actual incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as shown in Attachment JD-1to Joint Petitioners' Exhibit No. 4.
 The net original cost, as defined in this order, of the acquired property shall be used for accounting, depreciation, and rate base valuation purposes after closing.